datanav/docs/technical/superoffice-tripletex.rst

 SuperOffice Contact to Tripletex Supplier
 -----------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Contact and a Tripletex Supplier must be established.

+A new Tripletex Supplier will be created from a SuperOffice Contact if it is connected to a SuperOffice Product that is synchronized into Tripletex.

 A SuperOffice Contact will merge with a Tripletex Supplier if one of the following property combinations match: